 Wellington Branch is one of the biggest branches.
 We have a real advantage, being located in the political, and international relations hub of New Zealand, meaning we have access to a whole pool of amazing guest speakers.

-Canterbury Branch is currently the only active branch in the South Island but we're hoping to be joined by Otago some time soon.
+Canterbury Branch is currently the only active branch in the South Island.

 UN Youth New Zealand is the youth arm of the UN Association of New Zealand.